 In Hoi An not only do you get to eat delicious food, but also learn how to make it.
 Cooking classes are a big attraction in the city.
-In fact, we saw that almost every restaurant offers a cooking class!
-However, it’s good to know that there are those cooking classes and cooking classes that combine a lot more local experience.
+We saw that almost every restaurant offers a cooking class!
+However, it’s good to know that there are cooking classes and cooking classes that combine a lot more local experience.

 However, if you don’t have a day to spare in Hoi An, you can always approach your favourite restaurant in the ancient town.
 I’m sure they offer cooking classes.

 Hoi An is an extremely popular destination for tailor-made clothes.
-There are literally hundreds of skilled tailors in the city who will be happy to make for you dresses, suits, shirts, pants…you name it!
+There are hundreds of skilled tailors in the city who will be happy to make your dresses, suits, shirts, pants…you name it!
 And they’ll do it within a day or two, at a very reasonable price.
+Not cheap, but reasonable.

-Neha got a couple of dresses made for herself, and also picked up numerous coats.
-Each item was very reasonably priced, and delivered within 48 hours.
+My wife got a couple of dresses made for herself and also picked up numerous coats.
+Each item was very reasonably priced and delivered within 48 hours.
 We were required to come back to the store for a first fitting, and then a final fitting.
 And we were both surprised at the quality of the work.

 Keep in mind that if you plan on getting bespoke clothing in Hoi An, you must stay in the city for at least 2–3 days.

 The tailors that we recommend are BeBe Tailor (they have multiple outlets) and Peace Tailor.

 Hoi An is an equally popular destination for shopping for leather goods as it is for clothing.
 For every tailor shop, there is a leather shop that sells everything from luggage, wallets, bags, belts, satchels, shoes, jackets and anything else that can be made from leather.
 Once again, since it’s all hand-made, good quality, at cheap prices.